h2oai/h2ogpt/docs/README_offline.md

 ### Moderately Easy Way:

-If you can run on same (or better) system that will be like that in offline mode, you can run the below and collect all needed items in the `~/.cache/` and `~/nltk_data` folders, specifically:
+If you can run on same (or better) system that will be like that in offline mode, you can run the following and collect all needed items in the `~/.cache/` and `~/nltk_data` folders, specifically:
 * `~/.cache/selenium/`
 * `~/.cache/huggingface/`
 * `~/.cache/torch/`